verdaccio/website/docs/best-practices.md

       publish: $authenticated
    ```

-That way, **nobody will take advantage of your registry unless it's authorized and private packages won't be displayed in the User Interface**.
+That way, **nobody can access your registry unless they are authorized, and private packages won't be displayed in the web interface**.

 ## Server

 ### Secured Connections

-Using **HTTPS** is a common recomendation, for such reason we recommend read the [SSL](ssl.md) section to make Verdaccio secure or using a HTTPS [reverse proxy](reverse-proxy.md) on top of Verdaccio.
+Using **HTTPS** is a common recommendation.
+For this reason we recommend reading the [SSL](ssl.md) section to make Verdaccio secure, or alternatively using an HTTPS [reverse proxy](reverse-proxy.md) on top of Verdaccio.

 ### Expiring Tokens